Louis345/JSFrameworks2022/projects/book-store/BookStoreProject.md

 ### Coding Requirements

 - This application should contain at least four React components.
 Each of the four screens outlined earlier should be a separate, high-level React Component.
-(You can choose to use hooks, extend the React Component class, or mix and match.
-It is up to you.)
 - You must use the React Router library.
+(If you use React Router v5, do not write your application in strict mode.
+Please see the _Tips_ section below for more information.)
 - You must have a signin form and authenticate users.
 - You must have protected routes (routes that the user must be logged in to see).
-- You must use the Context API (recommended) or Redux to store state that is shared universally between most components.
+- You must use a system to store state that is shared universally between most components that was taught in class.
+This means you must use either the Context API or Zustand.
-- For components that are functions, you should handle AJAX calls using a style that we learned about in class. (`useEffect()` hook. lifecycle hooks if class, or [React Query](https://react-query.tanstack.com/))
+- For components that are functions, you should handle AJAX calls using styles that we covered in class. (`useEffect()` hook, a custom asynchronous hook, `<Suspense />`, or [SWR](https://swr.vercel.app/)).
+You can mix different styles together.
 - AJAX errors should be caught.
 - Styling must be included, but you will not be graded on how visually appealing your application is or how well your CSS is written.

 ## Styling Your Project

 We do not have example HTML or CSS for this project.
-We suggest that you use a CSS framework like [Bootstrap](https://getbootstrap.com/), [Foundation](https://get.foundation/sites.html) or [UIKit](https://getuikit.com/).
+We suggest that you use a CSS framework like [Bootstrap](https://getbootstrap.com/), [Material UI](https://mui.com/) or [Tail Wind](https://tailwindcss.com/).
 Here are a few different ways to include styling:

 - Add a CDN link to the _index.html_ file of your project.
-- Install a CSS library with yarn.
+- Install a CSS library with npm.
 Import the library's entry CSS file in your _index.js_ file.
-- Install an NPM library like [Reactstrap](https://reactstrap.github.io/) with yarn.
+- Install an NPM library like [Material UI](https://mui.com/) or [Reactstrap](https://reactstrap.github.io/) with npm.
 Follow the library's documentation and import the components from the library where needed.

 ## Back-End Book Store Server And API